AlexandreFigueired0/Plush-Compiler/README.md

 ## How to add new predefined functions

-1. Add a C implementaion of the function wanted, and added it to the file plush_functions.c
+1. Write a C implementation of the function wanted, and add it to the file plush_functions.c
 2. Add the LLVM declaration of the function to the file pre_def_func.ll
 3. Go to the type_checker.py file and add the function to the Context in the function add_pred_def_funcs, like : ctx.add_function(("func_name",[ValParam(name="param1", type* = ParamType())],ReturnType()), False)